Peugeot 508 SW Hybrid interior, dashboard & comfort

 The 508 SW Hybrid's unusual dashboard layout might deter some, but it feels high-tech, sporty and comfortable

 If you’ve not been in a Peugeot recently, you might be in for a bit of a shock – the 508’s cabin is a long way from more conventional rivals.
-That said, the 'i-Cockpit' layout, with its small, low-set wheel and instruments perched higher up on the dash does work well, provided you can find a driving position that gives you a full view of the dials.
+That said, the 'i-Cockpit' layout, with its small, low-set wheel and instruments perched higher up on the dash works well, provided you can find a driving position that lets you see the dials.

 Peugeot’s quality has taken a real step up, too, and while it’s not quite there with some German offerings, it feels like a genuinely premium product, with nice materials, a quiet and refined cabin and plenty of technology.
 The sci-fi looks don’t detract from usability, either.